timbran-project/moor/cores/cowbell/README.md

     be made in-MOO, they are meant to be merged back into the repository as the canonical version.

-While some utility code might get ported from Lambda or JHCore the intent is start from scratch to take advantage of `mooR`'s more advanced features, including:
+(Note: While some utility code might get ported from Lambda or JHCore the intent is start from scratch to take advantage of `mooR`'s more advanced features.
+Wholesale porting of generic objects it not expected / desired)

 ## Development